 Moo Pad Kapi Sataw

 One of the most popular southern Thai dishes includes shrimp paste and sataw beans (also known as stink beans or bitter beans).
 Pretty smelly ingredients when uncooked, but incredibly flavorful when cooked.
-Even though my wife loves spicy food, she cooks this dish without chilis.
-You don’t want to ruin the unique flavor with chili; it tastes like nothing you’ve ever tried before.

 What is your favorite Thai dish?
 Let me know in the comments below.